samadhicsec/threatware-docs/docs/source/threatware.md

 threatware is an AWS lambda function (or CLI tool) with methods to help review threat models and provide a process to manage threat models.
 It works directly with threat models as documents in Confluence/Google Docs.

+## TL;DR for developers
+- threatware is a compiler for threat models.
+For threat models as documents (in a format you can define), threatware reads and validates the document and can output the threat model in a machine-readable language.
+- threatware is a change management system for threat models.  threatware can be used as part of a GitOps process for approving threat models (whether new or as updates to existng threat models).

-## TL;DR
+## TL;DR for security teams
-2 things:
-- When capturing a threat model in a document, threatware can help answer the question ['Did we do a good job?'](https://github.com/adamshostack/4QuestionFrame), because it can verify the referential integrity of the information in the document (i.e. nothing undefined is referenced) and that there are threats covering all the assets.
-This gives some assurance that your threat model is complete.
-In contrast, many threat modelling tools take input and generate threats, but are unable to provide any assurance.
-- threatware provides a management framework to track, approve and iterate a threat model document.
-There is no lock-in, all information is stored in a git repo you own.
-The information it captures could be used for a variety of data-driven purposes e.g. inventory, coverage, metrics, etc.
+- threatware helps your threat modelling to scale.
+Engineering teams authoring their own threat models as documents (in a format you can define), can use threatware to detect errors in the threat model, as it is populated.  threatware documentation contains the process, guidance and examples to empower engineering teams to be threat model authors (with help from a security team).
+- threatware helps you govern your threat modelling.  threatware provides a management framework to track and approve new threat models and updates to existing threat models.

 # Installation